dyuthiii/dyuthiii.github.io/_pages/about.md

   - /about.html
 ---

-I'm Dyuthi Dinesh, a researcher and data enthusiast with an MA in Quantitative Methods in the Social Sciences from Columbia University.
+I'm Dyuthi Dinesh, a researcher and data enthusiast with an MA. in Quantitative Methods in the Social Sciences from Columbia University, and a B.Sc.
+(Hons) in Psychology from the University of British Columbia.

 My work sits at the intersection of clinical research, computational social science, and AI.
 I'm drawn to research that has real social impact: my interests span mental health and